vatnz-dev/sops/docs/assist-us/index.md

 ## Working with MkDocs

 !!! hint
-    If you've got the space, have your web browser and code editor side-by-side.
+    If you've got the space on your screen, have your web browser and code editor side-by-side.
 This means that as you make changes and save, these are immediately reflected in front of you.

 You can find documentation for [MkDocs here](https://squidfunk.github.io/mkdocs-material/reference/abbreviations/){target=new}.

-All of MarkDown's default syntax is supported by MkDocs, including links, images, etc. It's also got some pretty nifty features, which assist in writing documentation.
+All of Markdown's default syntax is supported by MkDocs, including links, images etc. It's also got some pretty nifty features, which assist in writing documentation.

 ### Links